Glazier Prices

 There's no reason to put off repairing a blown double glazed window since the cost is generally much less than replacing the entire thing.
 A sealed unit with installation costs an average of £100, whereas a completely new window will cost around £400.
 You’ll soon notice that it’s less draughty and will be able see out of your window once you’ve had the blown glass replaced.

-How to replace glass in a double glazed uPVC window
+How to replace glass in a upvc double glazed window

 Window Warranty (UK)